 The happy accident is now seen on kids of all ages throughout their school years.
 Backpacks have even made their way into offices and on hiking trails.

-The very first proto-backpacks were really just leather straps that American school children used in the first decades of the 20th century to transport their books.
-It wasn’t until the zipper came along in 1938 that backpacks began to resemble what we see used in school hallways, airport concourses and hiking trails today.
+The very first proto-backpacks were just leather straps that American school children used in the first decades of the 20th century to transport their books.
+It wasn’t until the zipper came along in 1938 that backpacks began to resemble what we see used in school hallways, airport concourses, and hiking trails today.

 The line has blurred considerably in the last fifty years, but backpacks were originally made for hiking and other outdoor activities.
-It was only by accident that clever students started purchasing nylon water-resistant backpacks to safely transport their books in the rain.
-Naturally, manufacturers took notice and started producing backpacks with reinforced bottoms and more rectangular shapes in order to better accommodate a weighty load of bulky textbooks.
+It was only by accident that clever students started purchasing nylon, water-resistant backpacks to safely transport their books in the rain.
+Naturally, manufacturers took notice and started producing backpacks with reinforced bottoms and more rectangular shapes to better accommodate a weighty load of bulky textbooks.

-As an alternative consider picking up a cinch bag that will be used exclusively for that purpose, so you won’t have to think twice about storing your items in a book bag or backpack that could be a little sweaty or dank-smelling.
+As an alternative, consider picking up a cinch bag that will be used exclusively for that purpose, so you won’t have to think twice about storing your items in a book bag or backpack that could be a little sweaty or dank-smelling.
 The simple, unstructured nature of a cinch bag also means that it can be easily washed out with a little bit of soap and water in the sink for an instant refresh.